great-northern-diver/loon/website/md/beta.md

 # Good to know

-- There is no support for legends
+- There is presently no support for legends
 - Most images showing `loon`'s plots are anti-aliased on this webpage.
 You will probably not see anti-aliased plots on your screen because the `canvas` widget is only anti-aliased under `OS X`.
 Also,